Harrison-Stone1310/KeepMustFeedNotes/AllGameDesign/Capstone Project/Project cards/Second Scene.md

 CurrentTask: false
 ---
 #capstoneProject
+11/23: What if instead of bring the player to the scene, brought the scene to the player?
+NOTE: This does work, a manager that has the scene paths can in fact handle the transitions.
+Could have it where when the level calls the scene transition code when hitting the level borders.
+Left for later

 After testing here are the summary notes on what a scene needs for transition
 - 1 load scene per entrance/exit -see source 1
 - 1 signal per load zone that detects when a body that is a player (using player class) enters the zone- see source 1